Posts

 Image

-ECM Retention Policy in 2026: Records Management, Legal Hold, and Compliance ECM Retention Policy in 2026 : Strengthening Records Management and Compliance In 2026, poorly defined document retention is one of the biggest compliance risks for enterprises.
+ECM Retention Policy in 2026: Strengthening Records Management and Compliance In 2026, poorly defined document retention is one of the biggest compliance risks for enterprises.
 Without a structured ECM retention policy , organizations face legal exposure, storage chaos, and audit failures.
-Modern enterprise content management platforms must enforce retention automatically — not manually.
+Modern enterprise content management platforms must enforce retention automatically, not manually.
 A strong records management strategy ensures documents are retained for the right duration, protected under legal hold when required, and securely disposed of once policies allow.
 Why ECM retention policies matter more in 2026 Regulators now demand defensible retention practices.
 Enterprises must prove that records are neither deleted prematurely nor stored indefinitely.
 A compliance-ready DMS enforces this balance through automation.
-Common retention challenges enterprises face 1) Over-retention i...
+Common retention challenges enterprises face 1) Over-retention ...